-A HISTORY OF TEXAS IMMIGRATION – SATURDAY, SEPTEMBER 30, 2017 AT KEMPNER PARK
+A CELEBRATION OF TEXAS IMMIGRATION – SATURDAY, OCTOBER 21, 2017 AT HENDLEY GREEN, 20TH & STRAND

-Book your passage now for the second annual Galveston Heritage Festival!
+Book your passage now for the third annual Galveston Heritage Day!
 Enjoy the music, food and entertainment from numerous cultural groups and associations throughout the day while learning more about the early days of Galveston’s immigration movement.

 Known as the “Ellis Island of the West,” Galveston’s port was a primary point of entry for numerous immigrants settling in the western United States.
 These groups would go on to found and grow many communities throughout the southern United States, and beyond.
 The Galveston Heritage Festival will celebrate those early pioneers.